Skip to main content

 Objectives:

-Upon successful completion of the course, students will be able to: Explain the rationale and concepts of church administration; have the ability to evaluate a variety of administrative positions between the leader, church and society; carry out an efficient and effective administration of the christian church; promote a healthy environment in human relations in the administration; understand and practice the six stages of the administrative process.
+Upon successful completion of the course, students will be able to: explain the rationale and concepts of church administration; evaluate a variety of administrative positions between the leader, church and society; carry out an efficient and effective administration of the Christian church; promote a healthy environment in human relations in the administration; and define and practice the six stages of the administrative process.

 Instruction:

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
-Major topics taught in this course include the administration principles revealed in the Word of God.
-Jesus Christ, the chief administrator, administers the body of Christ.
-We will look at the fundamentals and practices of a good management of the church from a cell group context, understanding that the administrator of the church is the local pastor, the person God has chosen.
-We will examine the organization and leadership models and we will develop them from a Pentecostal context.
+Major topics include the administration principles revealed in the Word of God.
+Jesus Christ, the chief administrator, administers the body of Christ; fundamentals and practices of a good management of the church from a cell group context, understanding that the administrator of the church is the local pastor, the person God has chosen; and organization and leadership models from a Pentecostal context.

 Credit recommendation: